Home

 Mobile vaccination clinics at your organization, workplace, or faith community site can be set up with River Valley Health & Dental.

-Walk-in Vaccinations are available at River Valley Health and Dental Center and Rite Aid, Wegmans, and CVS pharmacies.
-Discount coupons given at Rite Aid & CVS.
+Walk-in Vaccinations are available at River Valley Health and Dental Center, Wegmans, and CVS pharmacies.

 Transportation: STEP is providing free transportation to COVID vaccination appointments for people ages 60+ and for everyone on Medical Assistance.